matklik/yt-app/README.md

 # YouTube Video App

-It utilises the use of React Hooks to return videos from the consumed YouTube API.
-The project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).
+This simple listing app utilises React Hooks to return user searched videos from the consumed YouTube API.
+The project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app) and uses [Semantic UI](https://semantic-ui.com) framework library for the layout/styling.

 ## Available Scripts